Chair of the Department: David J. Early, John Mitchell Center, Gorham

-Programs in the Department of Technology develop management professionals for employment in a wide variety of technical environments.
+Programs in the Department of Technology develop management and technical professionals for employment in a wide variety of technical environments.
 The curriculum consists of general education, a technical specialty, and management courses that produce graduates with the specialty / general education combination widely sought after by today's organizations.
 In these programs, technical and related concepts are presented in an applied approach encompassing classroom interaction, laboratory activities, field experiences, engagement with local business and industry, and opportunities for internships / cooperative education.

-The B.S. in the applied technical leadership program is available only for transfer and nontraditional students.
+The B.S. in applied technical leadership program is available only for transfer and nontraditional students.
 It requires either an associate degree or occupational experience and training equivalent to an associate degree.